 End User Support (Help Desk/Desktop):

 Championed and successfully rolled out ITSM Platform transformation to use right-sized technology.
-Added value to business areas by providing work flow tool where none previously existed Established internal resources to support the enhancement and build out of the new platform.
+Added value to business areas by providing work flow tool where none previously existed.
+Established internal resources to support the enhancement and build out of the new platform.

 Authored and implemented end user hardware and software standards to reduce complexity in support of multiple operating systems and use of multiple software versions.